Texas lawmakers issue 20 articles of impeachment against state Attorney General Ken Paxton

 He opened a legal defense fund and accepted $100,000 from an executive whose company was under investigation by Paxton's office for Medicaid fraud.
 An additional $50,000 was donated by an Arizona retiree whose son Paxton later hired to a high-ranking job but was soon fired after trying to make a point by displaying child pornography in a meeting.

-Several of Paxton's top aides in 2020 said they became concerned the attorney general was misusing the powers of his office to help Paul over unproven claims that an elaborate conspiracy to steal $200 million of his properties was afoot.
+Several of Paxton's top aides in 2020 told the FBI that they had became concerned the attorney general was misusing the powers of his office to help Paul over unproven claims that an elaborate conspiracy to steal $200 million of his properties was afoot.
 The FBI searched Paul's home in 2019 but he has not been charged and his attorneys have denied wrongdoing.
 Paxton also told staff members that he had an affair with a woman who, it later emerged, worked for Paul.

+The impeachment charges cover myriad accusations related to Paxton's dealings with Paul.
+The allegations include attempts to interfere in foreclosure lawsuits and improperly issuing legal opinions to benefit Paul, and firing, harassing and interfering with staff who reported what was going on.
+The bribery charges stem from Paul allegedly employing the woman with whom Paxton had an affair in exchange for legal help and Paul allegedly paying for expensive renovations to Paxton's Austin home.

+Other charges date back to Paxton’s still-pending 2015 felony securities fraud indictment, including lying to state investigators.

-Paxton's aides accused him of corruption and were all fired or quit after reporting him to the FBI.
-Four sued under Texas' whistleblower laws, accusing Paxton of wrongful retaliation, and in February agreed to settle the case for $3.3 million.
+The eight aides who reported Paxton to the FBI were all fired or quit, and four later sued under Texas' whistleblower law, In February, Paxton agreed to settle the case for $3.3 million.
 But the Texas House must approve the payout and Phelan has said he doesn't think taxpayers should foot the bill.

 Shortly after the settlement was reached, the House investigation into Paxton began.
-The probe amounted to rare scrutiny of Paxton in the state Capitol, where many Republicans have long taken a muted posture about the accusations that have followed the attorney general.
+The probe amounted to rare scrutiny of Paxton in the state Capitol, where many Republicans have long taken a muted posture about the accusations that have dogged him.

 Only twice has the Texas House impeached a sitting official: Gov. James Ferguson in 1917 and state Judge O.P.
 Carrillo in 1975.